-At Dentistry at Lifestyles in Midland, our dentists offer a full range of restorative dental services including fillings, bridges, crowns, and non-surgical gum therapy.
+At Dentistry at Lifestyles in Midland, our dentists offer a broad range of restorative dental services including fillings, bridges, crowns, and non-surgical gum therapy.

 What is Restorative Dental Care?

-By repairing structural problems such as damaged or missing teeth, our dentists can help restore your smile – and your overall dental and oral health.
+By repairing structural problems such as damaged or missing teeth, our dentists may be able to help restore your smile – and your overall dental and oral health.

-Depending on your specific case, our team at Dentistry at Lifestyles will determine the best restorative treatment option for you.
+Depending on your specific case, our team at Dentistry at Lifestyles will determine the most suitable restorative treatment option for you.

-Crowns are porcelain caps that are placed over top of teeth to restore their function and appearance.
+Crowns are porcelain caps that are placed over top of teeth with the goal of restoring their function and appearance.
 Crowns can be used to attach bridges, cover dental implants or prevent further damage to a cracked or decayed tooth.
-These restorations can also help to improve the appearance of a discoloured or stained tooth.
+These restorations can also help to change the appearance of a discoloured or stained tooth.

 Our dentists at Dentistry at Lifestyles use composite (tooth-coloured) fillings to repair a cavity or tooth damage, like a crack.
 These fillings discreet fillings can withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.

 Inlays & Onlays